AbrarZahin247/Site_Image_Blurrer/readme.md

 # Image Blurrer - Browser Extension

-![Demo GIF of Image Blurrer in action]
-*(A GIF showing the extension blurring images on a popular news website would be effective here.)*

 Open websites are often filled with visually distracting images that pull your focus away from the content you're there to read.
 Image Blurrer solves this by automatically applying a soft blur to all images, creating a calmer, more text-focused browsing environment.
 It's the perfect tool for improving concentration while reading or for maintaining privacy during presentations and screen shares.

 ***